AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 1. (Optional) Click **[!UICONTROL Download upgrade report]**.
 This report contains the status on each data block that was upgraded.

 You can now [manage the data block](/help/analyze/report-builder/manage-reportbuilder.md).

+## Legacy Report Builder features not supported in the New Report Builder

+When comparing the functionality between Legacy Report Builder and the new Report Builder Add-in, some legacy functionality is no longer available.

+- Real-time requests

+- Path/Fallout reporting

+- Visitors metrics.
+The following metrics will all be converted to "unique visitors", even though the reporting result may not be an exact match: visitorshourly, visitorsdaily, visitorsweekly, visitorsmonthly, visitorsquarterly, visitorsyearly

+- Mobile Daily Unique Visitors metric